sidkshatriya/rd/README.md

 The port is currently in progress and not ready for end-user usage.
 However developers interested in contributing to this project will find there is a lot to work with and build upon.
 The project already contains 40k+ lines of ported over Rust code.

-The port is currently capable of only replaying traces recorded previously by [mozilla/rr](https://github.com/mozilla/rr). `rd` is not yet capable of recording traces of its own but this will come in the future as the port progresses.
+`rd` can now record program runs (i.e. traces) on its own now (just like `rr`).
+See below for details.

 The following work:
 * `rd rerun`
 * `rd replay -a`
-  * This means that interactive replay (which uses a debugger like gdb) is not yet supported
+  * Interactive replay (which uses a debugger like gdb) is not yet supported
+  * In other words, non-interative replay (`-a` flag) is currently supported
+* `rd record -n`
+  * Syscall buffering which improves performance is not supported currently during recording (The `-n` flag disables syscall buffering).
+  * Some system calls are still unsupported
+  * In general the recording functionality is still incomplete but substantial progress has been made and this feature is ready to experiment with
 * `rd buildid`
 * `rd cpufeatures`
 * `rd dump`